mvanthoor/rustic-book/src/evaluation/psqt.md

 ## Implementation

-Implementing the PST's is not hard, but it requires a bit of tought.
+Implementing the PST's is not hard, but it requires a bit of thought.